This statue of the Mighty Casey stands outside a ballpark in Williamsport, PA, home of the Little League World Series.

-One-hundred twenty five years ago this week, on August 14, 1888, a young actor named DeWoIf Hopper stepped on stage in New York City and recited a humorous poem about a fictional slugger named Casey who, despite the hopes of the Mudville faithful, strikes out to end a big game.
-No one at the time, including Hopper and the man who penned the poem a few months earlier, knew just how famous the poem was to become – so much so that statues of Mighty Casey are found all across the country, including one at the Baseball Hall of Fame in Cooperstown, NY.
+The poem’s unlikely rise to fame began on August 14, 1888, when a young actor named DeWoIf Hopper stepped on stage in New York City and recited a humorous poem about a fictional slugger named Casey who, despite the hopes of the Mudville faithful, strikes out to end a big game.
+No one at the time, including Hopper and the man who penned the poem a few months earlier, knew just how famous the poem was to become – so famous, in fact, that statues of Mighty Casey are found all across the country, including one at the Baseball Hall of Fame in Cooperstown, NY.

 “Casey at the Bat” was written by Ernest L. Thayer, a Harvard graduate of solid elite New England pedigree.
 He’d graduated from Harvard in 1885 and headed west to San Francisco at the urging of his fellow classmate, a young man named William Randolph Hearst who was about to take over a newspaper owned by his father.
 Thayer jumped at the chance to delay his inevitable return to his father’s textile mills in Worcester, MA and soon found himself writing humor and satire pieces for Hearst’s paper, the San Francisco Examiner.
 Three years later, with only weeks to go before he joined the family business back east, Thayer penned “Casey at the Bat: A Ballad of the Republic, sung in the year 1888.”
 He submitted it under the pen name “Phin” and received a mere $5 for his effort.